overengineered/listr2-scheduler/README.md

 - `updateTitle` only updates task title in `"vivid"` mode.

 - `reportStatus` prints task status in both `"verbose"` and `"vivid"` modes.

+- `publish` in vivid mode prints provided message at the end, in verbose mode prints provided message without any prefixes.
+Useful for warnings and similar important messages.

 - `getTag` returns worker tag that can be used to decorate piped output from external processes to differentiate text coming from multiple parallel tasks.